chrismainey/bnssg-quarto/README.md

 ## Version number

-This template is version 0.0.1.
+This template is version 0.0.2.

 ### Latest updates

+- 2024-01-18 added bnssg.pptx powerpoint template for making bnssg
+  themed PowerPoints from quarto
 - contains an example of alternative text
 - contains bnssg theme and colour functions (until they are packaged up separately)